ALANVF/Star-lang-specification/revisions/major.md

+Revision #2:
+- Added Star highlighting modes for Vim and CudaText.
+- Added the `uncounted` attribute to the syntax spec.

 Revision #1:
 - Floating `:` literals have been removed, as it was too magical and differed from other constructs with type annotations.
 - Global methods have also been removed, mostly to make context methods (e.g. `[a: b]`) less ambiguous.